Stephen-Hazel/shazware/README.md

 look for a text string in top dir and all files of subdirs

-#### todo

-* spin off search in a thread with "busy" and cancel button

 --------------------------------------------------------------------------------

 ## l

+* console app

 my replacement for ls - i know i know - leave me be

-* console app

 --------------------------------------------------------------------------------